tcmacdonald/intro-to-javascript/class2.md

 ## Methods

 * Methods are functions that are associated with an object
-* The affect or return a value for a specific object
+* They affect or return a value for a specific object
 * Used with dot notation

 Previously seen example: